kristinaleilani/kristinaleilani.github.io/_projects/2018-02-30-CoralRestoration.md

 2. Like this other one
 3. Are great too

-You can also add blockquotes, which are shown at a larger width to help break up the layout and draw attention to key parts of your content:

-> “Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
-But it’s worth it in the end because once you get there, you can move mountains.”

-The theme also supports markdown tables:

 And footnotes[^1], which link to explanations[^2] at the bottom of the page[^3].